Darrell Steinberg: Early life, education and early career

-Born in San Francisco to a Jewish family, Steinberg graduated from Capuchino High School in Millbrae-San Bruno, California, and from University of California, Los Angeles where he earned a BA in economics.
-He then earned a Juris Doctor from University of California, Davis School of Law.
+Born in San Francisco to a Jewish family, Steinberg graduated from Capuchino High School in Millbrae-San Bruno, California, and from University of California, Los Angeles where he earned a Bachelor of Arts in economics.
+He then earned a Juris Doctor from the University of California, Davis School of Law.

 He served as an employee rights attorney for the California State Employees Association for 10 years before his work as an Administrative Law Judge and mediator.
 He has continued to mediate disputes of public interest during his tenure as mayor.
 In 2022, he mediated a dispute between the National Union of Healthcare Workers and Kaiser Permanente, and was appointed to mediate between the University of California and the United Auto Workers during the 2022 University of California academic workers' strike.
 He also was once a UAW member.

 California State Assembly

 Steinberg was a member of the California State Assembly from 1998 until he was termed out in 2004.
 During his time in the Assembly he served as chair of the Assembly Committees on Budget, Appropriations, Judiciary, Labor and Employment, and the Select Committee on High Priority Schools.
 He authored 80 bills that were signed into law in areas that included mental health, K-12 education, foster care, and workplace safety.
 Steinberg is considered a strong advocate for children and mental health issues.
 He opposed mandatory arbitration clauses.

 Steinberg authored legislation to focus additional educational resources on high-poverty schools and make them more accountable for improvement.
 He authored several laws to improve the state's foster care system, including measures to improve system accountability and educational stability.
 His legislation in foster care included AB 408, which mandated steps to help older foster youth find permanent homes and families.
 He also passed AB 34, the first significant expansion of community mental health programs in more than a decade.

 Steinberg also authored AB 1127, a landmark bill to give stronger prosecutorial power to district attorneys to address serious and willful violations of Cal/OSHA regulations that result in worker injuries and deaths.
 Some supporters called this legislation "the Tosco bill" because of an accident that occurred at the Tosco Refinery near Martinez, California in 1999.
 The accident, which resulted in four deaths, was held up as an example of insufficient penalties for dangerous workplace-safety violations.